Shorts Cut 2018 – open for entries

 Remember that for each entry you get two tickets for the show in, whether your film is selected or not, so we look forward to seeing you all then.

-You can submit your film by downloading an application form in a PDF file here, or by completing the online form below.
+You can submit your film by completing the online form below.
 Please check out the rules before submitting.

-For each film that you enter you must complete a separate entry form and a cheque for £6 made out to Portsmouth Film Society.
-Alternatively you can pay via Paypal to email@example.com.
+For each film that you enter you must complete a separate entry form and a payment for £7 to Portsmouth Film Society.
+You can pay via Paypal using the link below, if you don’t have a Paypal account you can still use a credit or debit card.
 Please submit your film on a PAL DVD or h.264 (AVCHD) Quicktime file for High Definition on DVD-R/+R or USB stick.
 Please do not submit Blu Ray discs.
 No films will be accepted if sent C.O.D.
 All entrants will be given two free passes to the final screening.

 Each copy entered must be clearly labelled with entrant’s name, address and the title.
 All submission forms must be completed in English.
 Maximum running time is 15 minutes including titles, end credits and music.
 Longer films will not be considered for the screening.